casdoor/casdoor-website/docs/integration/minio.md

 ---
 sidebar_position: 1
 title: MinIO
+description: Configuring Casdoor as identity provider to support with MinIO
+keywords: [MinIO]
 ---

 [MinIO](https://github.com/minio/minio) supports external identity management using an OpenID Connect (OIDC) -compatible provider.
 This document covers configuring Casdoor as identity provider to support with MinIO.